chipsalliance/firrtl-spec/spec.md

    suffix, `_<name>`, to the field called `name`.
 Fields are scalarized recursively, depth-first, and left-to-right.

+5. Enumeration-typed ports are scalarized to a tag port and a value port.
+The tag port is appended with the suffix `_tag` and is a `UInt` type with the minimum number of bits needed to represent the tags of all members of the enumeration type.
+The data port is appended with the suffix `_data` and is a `UInt` with the minimum number of bits needed to represent the largest data of all members of the enumeration type.
+Each member of the enumeration has its data mapped to the lowered data port starting at the most significant byte and taking up as many bits as they are wide.
+Aggregate data is mapped recursively, depth-first, and left-to-right to contiguous bits of the data port.
+Enumeration data maps the tag followed by the value port.

 E.g., consider the following port:

 ``` firrtl